Abdulmuid1/WTAS_Project/README.md

 # Winter Transit Alert System (WTAS)

 A cloud-deployed, real-time transit delay alert application built with FastAPI, React, Terraform, AWS ECS, and GitLab CI/CD.
 It delivers timely bus/train delay notifications during harsh Edmonton winters via SMS-style alerts and speaker-style announcements.
-This project was primarily an opportunity for me to gain practical experience using modern DevOps tools like GitLab, Terraform, Docker, and ECS.
+This project was primarily an opportunity for me to gain practical experience using modern DevOps tools like GitLab, Jenkins, Terraform, Docker, and ECS.
 I wanted to move beyond theory and actually apply them in a complete deployment pipeline

 ## Overview